Laksafoss/EpiForsk/README.md

 and other blog/article style walkthroughs.

 ### Functions
-Functions automate common tasks the frequently occure in our daily work.
-These will work as any other functions made available by other packages in R. However, the goal is not to make the sleakest, fastest and most efficient versions of these functionalities, but rather implement functionalities tailored to our specific needs.
+Functions automate common tasks the frequently occur in our daily work.
+These will work as any other functions made available by other packages in R. However, the goal is not to make the sleekest, fastest and most efficient versions of these functionalists, but rather implement functionalists tailored to our specific needs.

 ## How to contribute